Lambing on pasture

 After a litter of lambs is born, they are put in a small pen (5

-ft. x 5 ft.) called a "jug" with their mother.
+ft. x 5 ft.) called a "jug" with their dam (mother).
+Their navel cords are shortened, if necessary, and sprayed or dipped into a disinfectant, usually betadine.
 Being

 together in the jug helps the lambs and ewe bond and provides